slipke/csm_ss15_sem_team_vagrant/lamp-apache/chef/README.md

 CSM SS15 System Engineering &amp; Management: Team Vagrant

 This project installs and configures a simple lamp-stack with apache2, mysql and php5 on a Ubuntu 14.04 Server.
-The credentials for the mysql-user can be configured in the [default.rb file](/project_cookbooks/lampp/recipes/default.rb) file.
+The credentials for the mysql-user can be configured in the [default.rb](https://github.com/slipke/csm_ss15_sem_team_vagrant/blob/master/lamp-apache/chef/project_cookbooks/lampp/recipes/default.rb) file.

 ##Dependencies